The next step is understanding the different instruments of measure on the market.

-If you’re wondering what type of color measurement instrument you need, the answer is “it depends”.
-There’s no one-size-fits-all device — but that’s a good thing.
+If you’re wondering what type of color measurement tool you need, the answer is “it depends”.
+There’s no one-size-fits-all color measuring device — but that’s a good thing.
 The right fit for your business depends on a range of factors: your industry, specific application, and even the number of locations where you’re measuring color all play into the decision.
 That’s why we always recommend working closely with a color management specialist.

 What’s the Difference Between Color Measurement and Color Management?

 Many people use these terms interchangeably.
 However, it’s helpful to look at color measurement as the actual reading of a sample or a target, standard or batch.
 Color management is about managing color through the entire process, from QC of incoming raw materials to finished product.
-In other words, measurement is the actual physical measurement of a standard or sample using an instrument, and management is controlling color through the production process.
+In other words, measurement is the actual physical measurement of a standard or sample using an instrument of measure, and management is controlling color through the production process.

 What Does it Mean When We Say an Instrument “Measures” Color?

 It helps to think back to something most of us learned in grade school: ROYGBIV, which is the visible spectrum.
 Without getting too technical, a spectrophotometer measures how much light reflects from the sample in the visible spectrum (between 400 and 700 nanometers) in 10 nanometer increments and reports that as percent reflectance.
 The reflectance data is then used by the color software to calculate values that represent the lightness, chroma (or brightness), and hue of the sample.

 Why are there so Many Types of Color Measurement Tools?

 In the case of color measurement instruments, variety is a very good thing.
 There are specific instruments of measure for specific markets and a range of products within those markets.
 We’ll get into this in more detail soon, but at the simplest level, color measurement instruments can be divided into three categories: